imartinw/dotfiles/README.md

 # dotfiles

-This are my dotfiles in a form for use with chezmoi https://www.chezmoi.io
+These are my dotfiles in a form for use with chezmoi https://www.chezmoi.io

 ## Install chezmoi on a new machine